 School of Computer Science, a leader in developing technologies with real world impact on science and the business world.

-Software Engineering Institute's CERT® Program, a leading, internationally-recognized center of Internet security expertise operated by Carnegie Mellon at the Software Engineering Institute (SEI).
+Software Engineering Institute's CERT Division, a leading, internationally-recognized center of Internet security expertise..

-Tepper School of Business, a pioneer in management science and analytical decision making whose interdisciplinary curricula are the foundation for numerous business models worldwide.
+The Tepper School, a pioneer in management science and analytical decision making whose interdisciplinary curricula are the foundation for numerous business models worldwide.

-Carnegie Mellon, through the INI and CyLab, has been designated by the National Security Agency as a Center of Academic Excellence in Information Assurance Education and a Center of Academic Excellence in Research.
+Carnegie Mellon, through the INI and CyLab, has been designated as a National Center of Academic Excellence (CAE) in Information Assurance/Cyber Defense Education, a CAE in Information Assurance/Cyber Defense Research and a CAE in Cyber Operations.

 The INI works closely with companies who seek out the unique talents of our students and graduates.
 An array of avenues exist through which companies and the INI can come together to continually spur innovation.

-Faculty involved in teaching and advising in the INI programs conduct cutting-edge research in all aspects of information networking, information security, mobility and software management.
-Learn more about research at Carnegie Mellon CyLab and its affiliated research centers.
+Faculty involved in teaching and advising in the INI programs conduct cutting-edge research in all aspects of information networking, information security, and mobility.
+Learn more about research at CyLab and its affiliated research centers.